mrpatches123/patchy-api/README.md

-# f-gametest-systems
+# patchy-api

-all class prototypes are in scripts/patchy_api/libraries/utilities.js
+all class prototypes are in scripts/patchy_api/libraries/prototypes/

-make sure you import packages in scripts/patchy_api/plugins/module_import.js
+make sure you import packages in scripts/patchy_api/modules.js